vfat-io/tycho-indexer/tycho-client/README.md

 Deltas include the following few special attributes:

 - `state_updates`: Includes attribute changes, given as a component to state key-value mapping, with keys being strings and values being bytes.
+The attributes provided are protocol-specific.
+Tycho occasionally makes use of reserved attributes, see [here](https://docs.propellerheads.xyz/integrations/indexing/reserved-attributes) for more details.
 - `account_updates`: Includes contract storage changes given as a contract storage key-value mapping for each involved contract address.
 Here both keys and values are bytes.
 - `new_protocol_components`: Components that were created on this block.
 Must not necessarily pass the tvl filter to appear here.
 - `deleted_protocol_components`: Any components mentioned here have been removed from